Kereemgd/Procedural-Material-Dataset/README.md

 # Procedural-Material-Dataset
-Optimized Procedural Material Dataset for Blender And an AI based approach for generating them.
+Optimized Procedural Material Dataset for Blender And review of an AI based approach for generating them.